JMencius/Arrow/longbow_testing/scripts/README.md

 # Pipelines
+## 0. Install LongBow in your environment
+Please following the instruction in `longbow2.2.0/README.md` To be notice, the longbow code is not provided in this repository.

 ## 1. Test LongBow on our own basecalled data
 ### 1.1 Run LongBow on our own basecalled data
 ```bash